dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 There are basically two addresses that we need to use in order to write/read data from apic registers and they are:

-* IO_APIC_BASE address, that is the base address of the IOAPIC, called *register select* (or IOREGSEL)  and used to select the offset of the register we want to read
+* IO_APIC_BASE address, that is the base address of the I/O APIC, called *register select* (or IOREGSEL)  and used to select the offset of the register we want to read
 * IO_APIC_BASE + 0x10, called *i/o window register* (or IOWIN), is the memory location mapped to the register we intend to read/write specified by the contents of the *Register Select*

 The format of the IOREGSEL is: